zabbix/zabbix/templates/media/opsgenie/README.md

 3\.
 Select Import file [media_opsgenie.xml](media_opsgenie.xml) and click the **Import** button at the bottom to import the Opsgenie media type.

 4\.
-Change the values of the variables url (https://api.opsgenie.com/v2/alerts or https://api.eu.opsgenie.com/v2/alerts) , web (for example, https://myzabbix.app.opsgenie.com), token
+Change the values of the variables opsgenie_api (https://api.opsgenie.com/v2/alerts or https://api.eu.opsgenie.com/v2/alerts) , opsgenie_web (for example, https://myzabbix.app.opsgenie.com), opsgenie_token.
+Also you could set own tags into opsgenie_tags as <comma_separated_list_of_tags> and team names into opsgenie_teams as <comma_separated_list_of_responders>.
+The priority level in severity_default will be used for non-triggered actions.

 [![](images/tn_7.png?raw=true)](images/7.png)